Are you wondering what to do in Riga?

 #2 Enjoy the view from St Peter’s Church

-One of the best places to enjoy the view of Riga from above is St Peter’s Church.
+If anyone asks what to see in Riga, we recommend the view from St Peter’s Church.
 You can take an elevator to the top of its tower, from where you’ll see the whole city.
 The building is more than 130 metres high, so you’re guaranteed to get an overview of the layout of Riga.

 Look down, and you’ll see the Old Town stretching out below you.
 From here, you can clearly recognise the maze of cobblestone streets and the boundaries of the city centre.
 One of the best times to go is just before sunset so that you can enjoy the soft light of the golden hour.